Sports shorts - Salmon Arm Observer

-Salmon Arm hosts a Bantam Tier 2 tournament on Nov.
-10 to 12.
-There will also be an Atom development tournament from Nov.17 to 19.
+Salmon Arm hosts an Atom development tournament from Nov.
+17 to 19.

 Badminton